France seizes ship suspected of violating sanctions against Russia | Law-Order

 France seizes ship suspected of violating sanctions against Russia

-French newspaper La Voix Du Nord, which first reported the news, said the vessel was the "Baltic Leader," which - according to website marinetraffic.com - sails under a Russian flag.
-The company that owns the ship belongs to a Russian businessman who is on the EU's list of sanctioned people, Magnin said.
+The vessel is mentioned in a United States Treasury document https://home.treasury.gov/news/press-releases/jy0602 detailing U.S. sanctions against Russia, which linked it to a Russian leasing company.
+Magnin told Reuters the company that owns the ship belongs to a Russian businessman who is on the EU's list of sanctioned people.

 French sea police seized a ship on Saturday that authorities suspect belongs to a Russian company targeted by European Union sanctions over the war in Ukraine, a government official told Reuters.